timyates/EnsemblRest/README.md

 To install, clone this repository and type:

+    R CMD build EnsemblRest
-    R CMD INSTALL EnsemblRest
+    R CMD INSTALL EnsemblRest_1.5.2.tar.gz

-For documentation, type:
+To load the package into an R session, simply type:

+    library( EnsemblRest )

+Then, for documentation from inside R, type:

     ?EnsemblRest

-into your R session.
+Or, you can view the vignette by typing:

+    print( vignette( 'EnsemblRest' ) )

 [The current vignette is also available here](https://github.com/acbb/EnsemblRest/blob/vignette/EnsemblRest.pdf?raw=true)